 - Open Settings > iCloud > Storage & Backup > Manage Storage

 - Tap on the device name (the device which is being backed up).
-Make sure the switch for Camera Roll is turned ON (that is when it is colored, not all white).
+Make sure the switch for Camera Roll is turned ON (that is when it is coloured, not all white).

-Remember, it is really important to not abruptly stop the restoring from iCloud backup process.
+Remember, it is really important not to abruptly stop the restoring from the iCloud backup process.
 Do not panic and follow the steps we have outlined above, and everything will be good.